 The time the students spend studying at home or school depends on each student's commitment and motivation and their delegate and teachers' engagement.
 It is different for each state and school.

 No special materials are developed to prepare the students.
 Teachers from the different states prepare the students with their material and make it available to them.
 The students have access to high school textbooks, university textbooks, review articles recommended by teachers, and practice with former NBO and IBO tests.

 The students get medals and certificates.
 Sometimes they get books and some gifts.
 It depends on the support received from the sponsors.
 The gold medal winners receive a scholarship to participate in the "Summer of Research" organized by the Academia Mexicana de Ciencias, and they can stay in the lab they choose for the whole summer participating with the researchers in all the lab activities.
 The Ministry of Education grants them a scholarship to obtain their bachelor's degree in Mexico.

 Only students enrolled in any of the high school modalities (3) can participate.

 The school year starts the last week of August and ends the first week of July

 The delegates of the 31 states are responsible for the promotion.

-The state delegate is responsible for sending the information to all the principals and academic authorities of the schools of the state.
+The state delegate is responsible for sending the information to all the principals and academic authorities of the state's high schools and publishing the call.